Culture of Trust: How Interactions Around Contentious Issues Affect Trust in the Workplace

 Because they are called upon to address social issues, museums provide a microcosm for studying trust in the organization.
 Modern museums are tackling issues such as unionization, climate change, racism, restitution of cultural artifacts, and sources of donor wealth.
 For organizations that have traditionally thought of themselves as neutral ground in their community, this is a challenge – one that recalls the social revolution of the late 1960s and 1970s in the US, which led to a redefinition of museums from collecting to educational organizations.

-Findings from the study will support the development of strategies for building, supporting, and repairing trust between nonprofit leaders and staff when contentious issues arise, with broader application expected for-profit organizations, as well.
+Findings from this study will support the development of strategies for building, supporting, and repairing trust between nonprofit leaders and staff when contentious issues arise.

 Christine Reich, PhD